isunjn/serene/USAGE.md

   - `list`: the whole post list, can be categorized
   - `recent`: only a few recent posts

+### Forced Theme

+- It's possible to always use either the light or dark theme by setting `force_theme` in `config.toml`.
+When set to `"light"` or `"dark"`, that theme is always used, regardless of any OS or browser setting.
+Setting `force_theme` also hides the theme toggle button at the right side of the `links` icons.

 ## Writing

 ### front matter